duttaprat/duttaprat.github.io/README.md

 ## Acknowledgments

-This site was iteratively designed and built by Pratik Dutta in collaboration with [Claude](https://claude.ai) (Anthropic), through several rounds of design exploration, code generation, and refinement.
+This site was iteratively designed and built by Pratik Dutta with the help of [Claude](https://claude.ai) (Anthropic) and ChatGPT(OpenAI), through several rounds of design exploration, code generation, and refinement.
 The 3D DNA-helix scene, layout system, animations, and editorial structure went through six major iterations before landing here.

 ## Contact